vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

      - Is a [Member](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
 (Guest users will not have the necessary permissions.)

    - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in Before the Hands-on Lab.
-You will need eight cores if following the exact instructions in the lab or more if you choose additional cluster nodes or larger VM sizes.
-If you execute the steps required before the lab, you will see if you need to request more cores in your sub.
+This lab requires a minimum of eight cores which may demand more cluster resources than your current quota will allow.
+In such cases, you can request a CPU core quota increase to deploy the AKS cluster.

 2. Local machine or a virtual machine configured with:

-   - A browser, preferably Chrome, for consistency with the lab implementation tests.
+   - A browser, such as Microsoft Edge or Google Chrome, for consistency with the lab implementation tests.

 3. You will install other tools throughout the exercises.